Auction houses see signs of art market uptick ahead of New York sales

 No works carried estimates much beyond $40 million, in contrast to recent seasons when many pieces broke the $100 million barrier.
 Executives resorted to employing such terms as discerning, measured and selective to characterize both the market, and some flabby results.

-But collectors' hunger for top-tier works also drove heavy spending in the fall, said Brook Hazelton, president of Christie's Americas, citing its Claude Monet record in November.
+But collectors' hunger for top-tier works also drove some heavy spending in the fall, said Brook Hazelton, president of Christie's Americas, citing its Claude Monet record price in November.

 "Those successes gave a tremendous boost to seller confidence, and since that time we have seen a meaningful increase in supply," Hazelton told Reuters.